English (ENGL)

 ENGL 124G Border Crossings (4 Credits)

-American news media is filled with stories surrounding current refugee crises, travel bans, and immigration debates.
-But what does it really mean for someone to cross the border into the United States?
-What narratives does literature and film provide for understanding the complex ways that border crossing affects human identity?
+What narratives do literature and film provide for understanding the complex ways that border crossing affects human identity?
 This course explores stories about how people are transformed by crossing the United States border; and, how these changes relate directly to their gender, race, and ethnicity (and the way each of those may be perceived and valued in the United States).
-Through our reading, we will endeavor to better understand social constructions of gender, race, and ethnicity, and to what degree those identities may be assigned or chosen.
+Through our reading, we will endeavor to better understand social constructions of gender, race, and ethnicity.
 We will foster awareness of how dominant group features such as whiteness, heterosexuality, and citizenship status interplay with intersectional aspects of identity in meaningful and transformative ways.
-Our work in the course will lead us to understand power dynamics surrounding the constructions and impositions of identity within United States culture.
+Together we will endeavor to better understand power dynamics surrounding the constructions and impositions of identity within United States culture.

 Prerequisites: None